- Posted by Nigel Edelshain

 Consider prioritizing more specific terms like long tail keywords (for example “Allen Edmonds black loafers” vs. “loafers”) and phrases that reference your town (for example “dentist Paramus, NJ” vs. “dentist”).
 Both long tail keywords and local keywords will convert better than more general generic keywords.

 Use your chosen keyword phrases to inform your web page titles (the most important spot on your web page today for SEO), the copy on the pages of your website and the text of any blogs you write.
 Unfortunately keyword research is never over.
-You should periodically analyse your analytics data, and look for new terms worth implementing.
+You should periodically analyze your analytics data, and look for new terms worth implementing.

 If you’d rather get help with SEO and not do this work yourself, consider hiring an agency experienced in helping local businesses get found on Google (info on our SEO service here).